mdkberry/cdrplus/README.md

 A live call logging system, updated and viewed via browser using staff names and teams to show call numbers in a live tally, as call totals per day/week/month in graphs that can be set to auto-rotate in the browser window and can therefore be displayed live on an LCD screen in the office or viewed from any network PC.

 CDRPlus was designed to run on Windows 7 using XAMPP, and access a seperate server running Asterisk PBX to monitor the CDR reports database as it logs calls.
-Using additional db’s tables manually created on the PBX to include and connect extensions, teams and staff with the call info, then use that info to match and calculate calls made over various periods.
+Using additional a database on the PC called 'membership' that needs to be manually created and populated when setting up CDRPlus, then the code uses that info to match and calculate calls made over various periods pulled from the PBX asteriskcdrdb call records.
 This info is then made available via the CDRPlus software and accessible via browser from the network.
+(Hence it is accessible to all users and can be run on an LCD screen connected to a computer with rotating screens. pretty cool !

-There is also a reporting system that can be set to run on a schedule or on demand, and mails out using external mail server if you have access to one. settings for this need to be added into the relevant php files.
+There is also a reporting system that can be set to run on a schedule or on demand, and mails out using external mail server if you have access to one.
+Settings for this need to be added into the relevant php files.
 There was some attempts to use sendmail settings locally, but not sure if they worked very well.

 Updates to databases and records are made via a browser window too, and reports are also possible that run scheduled times or on demand.
 This is also updated from the browser.
-Once it is working most tasks can be done from the browser and controlled using PBX access rights as I recall.
+Once it is working most tasks can be done from the browser, though new extensions need to be added using phpmyadmin on the PC.

 The main issue with this software is that it has absolutely no security and makes the PBX vulnerable via MYSql access as that port needs to be open.
 I managed this using very tight firewall control internally on the office network restricting access to the PBX using iptables and logging any attempts on the PBX, but it would be easy to hack internally.
 I never had a problem as long as only I had admin access to the CDRPlus and PBX machines.

-CDRPLUS version 2.0 is tested on Windows 7 pro (virtual) connecting to FreePBX and Elastix PBX, version details in the docos,.
+CDRPLUS version 2.0 is tested on Windows 7 pro 32-bit (virtual) connecting to FreePBX 2.3 (Asterisk 1.8) and Elastix PBX.

 I ran this live in a business environment with great success for 2 years, firstly on Elastix and then I moved to FreePBX which handled it a lot better and I felt to be a more robust system than Elastix.